sandboxie-plus/sandboxie-docs/docs/Content/ApplicationsSettings.md

 Use this settings page to enter your own custom settings as an application configuration package that can be easily enabled or disabled for a particular sandbox.

-For more information about designing your own application configuration packages, or templates, consult the _Templates.ini_ file in the Sandboxie installation folder.
+The stock _Templates.ini_ file in the Sandboxie installation folder provides examples for designing templates.
+Put your own templates in [Sandboxie Ini](SandboxieIni.md), normally using a `[Template_Local_*]` section.
+See [Template Architecture](TemplateArchitecture.md) for how they are selected and applied.

 * * *